edu3716/SCRIPTS/README.md

 A set of Python and Perl scripts for comparative genomics

 MultipleSequenceAlignmentTools

-	AAfreqsPerTaxa.py --> It counts the amino acid frequency for every sequence in the alignment clean_align.pl --> It clean a given multiple sequence alignment FASTA, keeping only the positions of interest. counting_missingDataPerSeqInMSA.py --> It computes statistics from a multiple sequence alignment, including information about missing data (gaps). countingMSAsize.py --> It prints the number of sites of a given multiple sequence alignment (FASTA). discard_seqs_below_X_length.pl --> It gets rid of sequenes which in a given multiple sequence alignment FASTA file have less than a certain length
+	-AAfreqsPerTaxa.py --> It counts the amino acid frequency for every sequence in the alignment -clean_align.pl --> It clean a given multiple sequence alignment FASTA, keeping only the positions of interest. counting_missingDataPerSeqInMSA.py --> It computes statistics from a multiple sequence alignment, including information about missing data (gaps). countingMSAsize.py --> It prints the number of sites of a given multiple sequence alignment (FASTA). discard_seqs_below_X_length.pl --> It gets rid of sequenes which in a given multiple sequence alignment FASTA file have less than a certain length